Skip to content

 Here we will consider the case when $d$ is not a perfect square and $d>1$.
 The case when $d$ is a perfect square is trivial.
 We can even assume that $d$ is square-free (i.e. it is not divisible by the square of any prime number) as we can absorb the factors of $d$ into $y$.

-$x^{2} - d \cdot y^{2} = ( x + \sqrt{d} \cdot y ) ( x - \sqrt{d} \cdot y ) = 1$
+$$x^{2} - d y^{2} = (x + y \sqrt{d})(x - y \sqrt{d}) = 1$$

-The first part $( x + \sqrt{d} \cdot y )$ is always greater than 1.
-And the second part $( x - \sqrt{d} \cdot y )$ is always less than 1.
+This factorization is important because it shows the connection to quadratic irrationals.
+The first part $(x + y \sqrt{d})$ is always greater than 1, and the second part $(x - y \sqrt{d})$ is always less than 1, since their product is 1.

-We use method of descent to prove it. suppose there is a solution $u + v \cdot \sqrt{d}$ such that $u^{2} - d \cdot v^{2} = 1 $ Therefore, $ ( x_{0} + \sqrt{d} \cdot y_{0} )^{n} < u + v \cdot \sqrt{d} < ( x_{0} + \sqrt{d} \cdot y_{0} )^{n+1} $
+Suppose there is a solution $u + v \cdot \sqrt{d}$ such that $u^{2} - d \cdot v^{2} = 1$ and is not a power of $( x_{0} + \sqrt{d} \cdot y_{0} )$ Then it must lie between two powers of $( x_{0} + \sqrt{d} \cdot y_{0} )$. i.e, For some n, $( x_{0} + \sqrt{d} \cdot y_{0} )^{n} < u + v \cdot \sqrt{d} < ( x_{0} + \sqrt{d} \cdot y_{0} )^{n+1}$

 Multiplying the above inequality by $( x_{0} - \sqrt{d} \cdot y_{0} )^{n}$,(which is > 0 and < 1) we get

-$ 1 < (u + v \cdot \sqrt{d})( x_{0} - \sqrt{d} \cdot y_{0} )^{n} < ( x_{0} + \sqrt{d} \cdot y_{0} ) $ Because both $(u + v \cdot \sqrt{d})$ and $( x_{0} - \sqrt{d} \cdot y_{0} )^{n}$ have norm 1, their product is also a solution.
+$1 < (u + v \cdot \sqrt{d})( x_{0} - \sqrt{d} \cdot y_{0} )^{n} < ( x_{0} + \sqrt{d} \cdot y_{0} )$ Because both $(u + v \cdot \sqrt{d})$ and $( x_{0} - \sqrt{d} \cdot y_{0} )^{n}$ have norm 1, their product is also a solution.
 But this contradicts our assumption that $( x_{0} + \sqrt{d} \cdot y_{0} )$ is the smallest solution.
 Therefore, there is no solution between $( x_{0} + \sqrt{d} \cdot y_{0} )^{n}$ and $( x_{0} + \sqrt{d} \cdot y_{0} )^{n+1}$.

 Hence, we conclude that all solutions are given by $( x_{0} + \sqrt{d} \cdot y_{0} )^{n}$ for some integer $n$.

-To find the smallest positive solution
+Finding the smallest positive solution

 Expressing the solution in terms of continued fractions